pettni/um-thesis/README.md

  * On Ubuntu 18.04 the latex packages in APT are dated and will not work out of the box.
 See https://www.tug.org/texlive/acquire-netinstall.html for the manual installation procedure.

- * In a limited manual install this installs the necessary packages
+ * For a (non-full) TexLive install this commands installs all required CTAN packages

 ```
 tlmgr install koma-script xetex morewrites mathdots booktabs setspace textcase datatool xstring todonotes chngcntr xpatch doublestroke glossaries mfirstuc xfor biblatex biber pgf pgfplots unicode-math lipsum